The Wild Brunch

 "The Wild Brunch" is the second episode of the CW television series Gossip Girl.
 Josh Schwartz and Stephanie Savage wrote the episode; it was directed by Mark Piznarski.
-It premiered on CTV, September 25, 2007, a day before The CW's premiere.
+It premiered on The CW on September 26, 2007.

 The episode relates the story a day after Blair's "Kiss on the Lips" party where Dan Humphrey discovers Serena van der Woodsen's past affair with Nate Archibald while his sister Jenny becomes one of Blair Waldorf's acquaintances.
 The relationship of Dan and Jenny's father Rufus and Serena's mother Lily is also brought into light.

 The episode title is a play from the film The Wild Bunch.